jkosem/IronSwan/README.md

 ## Roadmap

 - Way better front-end design
+- Won't have to update the config.js files with the chapter names and will list automagically
 - More than 2 minutes of testing
-- Some sort of swiping thing that makes sense
+- Some sort of interaction thing that makes sense

 ## Research